meower-media-co/mmc-archives/clients/README.md

 Developed by @tnix100, this is an Android client for Meower developed by @tnix100 in Kodular.
 It was deprecated in favor of Meower-Svelte being usable on mobile devices.

+## Meower-Niotron

+Developed by @MikeDev101, this was an attempt at continuing development of Meower-Mobile using Niotron.
+Deprecated due to lack of motivation and inactive development.

 # Meower-Svelte-Desktop

 This is a fork of Meower-Svelte that was thrown into a Tauri app.
 This was deprecated due to a lack of development.